 The launch of the Kawarau Bungy site has been hailed as the birthplace of adventure tourism in New Zealand and now attracts more than 500,000 people each year.

-With the goal of making bungy jumping an absolutely safe outdoor activity, AJ and Henry developed the Code of Practice, which formed the basis for the Bungy Jumping Standard in New Zealand and Australia.
-The standard is still used worldwide in the high-rise attraction industry.
+With the goal of making bungee jumping an absolutely safe outdoor activity, AJ and Henry developed a Set of Rules that formed the basis for the Bungee Jumping Standard in New Zealand and Australia.
+The standard is still used all over the world in the high-rise amusement industry.

 The team continued to search and equip ever higher places for exciting jumps.
 In August 1990, commercial sites were opened in French Normandy and Australian Cairns.
 In Cairns, for the first time in the world, a special tower was built for bungy jumping.

-In the meantime, AJ Hackett International has entered into an international partnership with several inventors of adrenaline entertainment, including Skype Jump.
+Meanwhile, AJ Hackett International entered into an international partnership with several inventors of "adrenaline" entertainment, including Skyjump.

-Skyjump — A device for lowering buildings with a controlled fall rate.
-It is often used by movie studios when shooting scenes of the fall of people from high-rise buildings.
+Skyjump is a device for falling from buildings at a controlled rate.
+It is often used by film studios when shooting scenes of people falling from high-rise buildings.

 In November 2013, the company celebrated the 25th anniversary of bungee jumping where it all started: in Queenstown.

 AJ continues to promote bungee jumping around the world.
 In 2014, a new site opened in Sochi (Russia), and in 2017, in Sentosa (Singapore).